SkylineCommunications/dataminer-docs/connector-help/connector_help/Telestream Vantage.md

 Multiple different SOAP requests are daisy-chained to query for the list of configured workflows and jobs.
 Additional details are also retrieved for each **workflow** and **job** (including completion percentage and other metrics, such as the total execution time).

-The driver also queries the Vantage SOAP interface for the various **servers** available in the cluster and retrieves information for each of these machines,including their **service** **list**, state and metrics.
+The driver also queries the Vantage SOAP interface for the various **servers** available in the cluster and retrieves information for each of these machines, including their **service** **list**, state and metrics.

 ### Ranges of the driver